-CREATE DATABASE statement is used to create database tables.
-For example,
+CREATE DATABASE statement is the SQL command used to create databases.

 CREATE DATABASE my_db;

 Here, the SQL command creates a database named my_db.

 DB_NAMEis the name of the database created

 CREATE DATABASE IF NOT EXISTS